 Underground comics artist Lynda Barry (previously) is one of this year's class of $625,000 Macarthur Foundation "genius grant" recipients, and it's so deserved.

 TIL: the fabulous Lynda Barry teaches at the University of Wisconsin!
 In this lesson, called "Writing the Unthinkable," she shares a neat method to get started on a new piece.
-It begins by drawing a tight spiral as a meditation.
+It begins by drawing a tight spiral as a meditation. — Read the rest

 Drawn & Quarterly has a new edition of Lynda Barry's coming-of-age novella, The Good Times are Killing Me

 Young Edna Arkins lives in a neighborhood that is rapidly changing, thanks to white flight from urban Seattle in the late 1960s.
 As the world changes around her, Edna is exposed to the callous racism of adults―sometimes subtle and other times blatant, but always stinging.
-By weaving the importance of music in adolescence with the forbidden friendship between Edna, who is white, and Bonna Willis, who is Black, Lynda Barry captures the earnest, awkward, yet always honest adolescent voice as perfectly in prose as she does in comics.

 Lynda Barry blogs about the amazing feels she got when she discovered that she'd been given a guest-appearance in The Family Circus by Jeff Keane, Bill Keane's son and successor.
-Read the rest

 The instructors for this summer's Clarion Science Fiction and Fantasy writers' workshop are Dan Chaon, Lynda Barry, Nalo Hopkinson, Andrea Hairston, Cory Doctorow, C.C.
 Finlay and Rae Carson: the workshop runs from Jun 25-Aug 5 at UCSD in La Jolla, California.
-Read the rest

 I'm pretty bad at keeping up with new cartoonists.
-I'm stuck in the world of artists who emerged in the 80s and 90s: Daniel Clowes, Mary Fleener, Julie Doucet, Carol Tyler, Lynda Barry, Los Bros Hernandez, Jim Woodring, Roberta Gregory, Peter Bagge, Chris Ware, Dori Seda.
+I'm stuck in the world of artists who emerged in the 80s and 90s: Daniel Clowes, Mary Fleener, Julie Doucet, Carol Tyler, Lynda Barry, Los Bros Hernandez, Jim Woodring, Roberta Gregory, Peter Bagge, Chris Ware, Dori Seda. — Read the rest

 At my house, we've fallen in love with Recipe, a 2013 picture book about a little girl who tells her good-sport mom that it's time she learned to cook, and hands over a set of ingredients for Mom to buy, including a new puppy, a Cleveland Browns sweatshirt, a helmet, a water squirter, and 20 bags of marshmallows.
-Read the rest

 If you're like me, you are always on the lookout for a novel that speaks to the homicidal teenage girl on acid inside of you.
-Well, today you are in luck, unless you've already read this 1999 masterpiece by artist/writer/teacher/goddess Lynda Barry.
+Well, today you are in luck, unless you've already read this 1999 masterpiece by artist/writer/teacher/goddess Lynda Barry. — Read the rest

 David Letterman sometimes says, of certain eccentric (usually brilliant) people: "She (or he) ain't hooked up right."
 He means it as a compliment.
 Lynda Barry definitely ain't hooked up right – and we're all more enriched for the strange wiring.